 However, a nice side-effect of that style’s popularity is that we, the more price conscious buyers, have plenty of great affordable alternatives to choose from.

 We’re getting a great color match, plus the button front and adjustable side tabs.
 The button-closure coin pocket, while not screen accurate, is a nice call-back to the From Russia With Love shorts.
 The length is longer than we want.
-But, as I said before, I’m a big believer in hemming to take care of that problem.
+But I’m a big believer in hemming to take care of that problem and it’s super easy to do with swim shorts.
 All in all, not bad for just under fifty bucks.
 Amazon has sizes 28 to 38 in stock.

 Nope, I still don’t have a clue about the brand.
 But thanks to recent set photos, I can tell you what we do know.
 First, the shorts have a shorter inseam.
 Let’s say around 5″, or about the same length as the Orlebar Brown Setters.
 Second, they have an elasticized waist with a dark blue drawstring that has metal aglets.
 Third, the set photos appear to show vertical zippered side pockets.
 And fourth, it looks like there’s no rear pockets.
 So that’s what we’re looking for.